SirMore/Awesome-Operations-Research/README.md

 * For a list of free-to-attend meetups and local events, go [here](https://github.com/SirMore/Awesome-Operations-Research/blob/main/meetups.md).

-* For a list of possible OR curriculum fro9m recognized institutions, go [here](https://github.com/SirMore/Awesome-Operations-Research/blob/main/or-curriculum.md).
+* For a list of possible OR curriculum from recognized institutions, go [here](https://github.com/SirMore/Awesome-Operations-Research/blob/main/or-curriculum.md).

+* For a list of optimization softwares, go [here](https://github.com/SirMore/Awesome-Operations-Research/blob/main/softwares.md).

 ## Table of Contents